noroutine/tobacco-bootstrap/README.md

 I didn't bother to configure JPA to create another zillion-and-one archetype for 3-tier Spring web app.
 It's overkill to require full-blown JPA persistence and/or ORM mapping for any project.
 If you need it - you can still set it up though.

 All needed stuff is still there for you to configure or remove at all if you don't need it - it's just commented out and not used from start.

-Work of H5BP and TB was combined and Bootstrap is used by default, but you can still easily fallback and use plain H5BP if you don't intemd to use TB.
-That means that all the stuff from H5BP is still provided for you to benefit from professional comments, I tried to be as consistent as possible with original works.

-All scripts have their minified versions present.
-JS and CSS is automatically compressed and aggregated if you use production profile.

 How to use
 ----------